 The most common email I receive and comment I get on this blog is about pornography.
-So many of my readers are struggling with their husbands’ porn use.
+So many of my readers are struggling with what to do if their husband watches porn.
 I’ve asked several experts to write some guest posts for me over the next few days to help us deal with the trauma of porn use and point our way to recovery.
 Today Dorothy Maryon, a clinical therapist, shares with us about the effects of discovering your husband uses porn–and how to get through it.

 Most women are blindsided when they discover their husband has a pornography or sex addiction.